Soyle-Productions/soyle-stories-user-manual/How do I/rename/a location.md

 # How do I rename a location in my story?
-You can rename any [location]() in your project in the [Locations List tool]().
+You can rename any [location]() in your project in the [Location List tool]().

 ## To rename a location in your project, assuming you've created a location:

-1. Assuming you have the Locations List Tool open
+1. Assuming you have the Location List Tool open
 2. Right-click the location in the list
-3. Select "Rename" in the dropdown menu
+3. Select "Rename" in the menu
 4. Type in the new name of your location
 5. Hit the Enter key